 Adam Little, Elders Technical Services Manager, New South Wales.

 Growers managing offer prices - buyers lift bids

 Nathan Cattle, Managing Director for Clear Grain Exchange shares his thoughts on the current grain market and what’s been happening on the exchange.

-Login to your CGX or igrain accounts to see more price information and offer your grain for sale to all buyers in a secure market.
-Visit igrain for more information.
+Login to your CGX or igrain accounts to see more price information and what’s traded.

 Want to control the selling price of your grain?